It’s an ornithologist’s dream, three of this year’s Top 50 Cocktails Bars named after birds – with Swift coming in at number 2.

 Swift bar is a collaboration with the Nightjar and Oriole (noticed the trend of birds?) , The Swift bar is run by Bobby and Mia Hiddleston .

 Swift is split into two areas, with a more casual buzzy layout on the ground floor and a relaxed – some would say sensual – lounge in the basement.

 Drinkers in the upstairs bar, which is creatively called the Upstairs Bar, can walk in and receive table service.

 There is a short cocktail menu in Swift’s Upstairs Bar, which is accompanied by a food menu of small bites, such as oysters, aimed at kicking off your evening of restaurant-going or a trip to the theatre.

-“We are bringing back the time when there was a cocktail for every hour,” says Swift’s website.
+“We are bringing back the time when there was a cocktail for every hour,” Swift’s website once said.

 There are six classic cocktails on the menu at all times in the Upstairs bar.